Deephaven Data Lifecycle

 and/db/Systems/<databaseNamespace>/Partitions

-on all servers. - Historical data for each database namespace has
+on appropriate servers.
+Historical data for each database namespace usesWritablePartitions